Original Effective Date: September 23, 2013

 - use data analytics to improve our website, products/services, marketing, customer relationships and experiences.
 This helps us define types of customers for our products and services, to keep our Site updated and relevant, to develop our business and to inform our marketing strategy;

-- personalise your experience on our Site and deliver relevant content to you on Social Media Channels.
+- personalize your experience on our Site and deliver relevant content to you on Social Media Channels.
 This helps us develop our Services and grow our business.

 Where we need to comply with a legal obligation.
 For example, to protect our business, our Site and users of our Site; and to notify you of any legal changes to our terms or this Policy.

 Where we have your consent.
-Will we only use your Special Categories of Data for the specific purpose we have collected for and where you have given us your explicit consent to do so.
+We will only use your Special Categories of Data for the specific purpose we have collected for and where you have given us your explicit consent to do so.

 We may also use aggregated information such as statistical or demographic data for any purpose, for example, to calculate the percentage of users accessing a specific Site feature.